 Principle Revised description Preamble The principles of public life apply to anyone who works as a public officeholder.
 This includes all those who are elected or appointed to public office, nationally and locally, and all people appointed to work in the civil service, local government, the police, courts and probation services, NDPBs, and in the health, education, social and care services.
 All public officeholders are both servants of the public and stewards of public resources.
 The principles also have application to all those in other sectors delivering public services.
 Selflessness Holders of public office should act solely in terms of the public interest.
 Integrity Holders of public office must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work.
 They should not act or take decisions in order to gain financial or other material benefits for themselves, their family, or their friends.
 They must declare and resolve any interests and relationships.
 Objectivity Holders of public office must act and take decisions impartially, fairly and on merit, using the best evidence and without discrimination or bias.
 Accountability Holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this.
+Openness Holders of public office should act and take decisions in an open and transparent manner.
+Information should not be withheld from the public unless there are clear and lawful reasons for so doing.
 Honesty Holders of public office should be truthful.